gumaerc-testorg/15.343-spring-2002/content/pages/readings.md

 Orlikowski, Wanda.
 "Managing Use Not Technology: A View from the Trenches." _Financial Times_ (22 Mar.
 1999): 10-11.
 (Mastering Information Management Section)

 Report of the 21st Century Workforce Commission.
 (Read the Executive Summary and Chapter 1 and the Conclusions.
 Skim through the rest.
-It can be found at: [https://web.archive.org/web/20011127163928/http://workforce21.org/](https://web.archive.org/web/20011127163928/http://workforce21.org/) )
+It can be found at: {{% resource_link "1da2a48c-7f41-4d5b-8390-f573a038596c" "https://web.archive.org/web/20011127163928/http://workforce21.org/" %}} )

 {{< tdclose >}}